New rules and laws for businesses as of 1 January 2024

 Travel allowance goes up

-If you reimburse the travel expenses of your staff, different rules will apply in 2024.
-The untaxed travel allowance will increase to €0.23 per kilometre in 2024.
+If you reimburse the travel expenses of your staff, different rules apply in 2024.
+The untaxed travel allowance increases to €0.23 per kilometre in 2024.
 That is 2 cents more than in 2023.

 You do not need to pay payroll tax for a public transport card

-In 2024, the government wants to make it easier to provide and reimburse your employees for a public transport card.
+In 2024, the government makes it easier to provide and reimburse your employees for a public transport card.
 Your employee will then not have to pay payroll tax on its cost.
-The only condition is that your employee also uses the card for business purposes.
+The only condition is that your employee uses the card for business purposes.

 Currently, you must keep records for this.
 You must prove that the value of the public transport card does not exceed the real business travel costs.
 On the difference between the higher value and the actual business travel costs, your employee must payroll tax.